-A. happened just prior to the Mexican peso crisis.

-B. turned out to be far more serious than the Mexican peso crisis in terms of the extent of contagion.

-C. was limited to Asian currencies.

-D. was almost over before anyone outside the pacific rim noticed.

-85. Generally speaking, liberalization of financial markets when combined with a weak, underdeveloped domestic financial system tends to

-A. strengthen the domestic financial system in the short run.

-B. create an environment susceptible to currency and financial crises.

-C. raise interest rates and lead to domestic recession.

-86. According to the "Trilemma" a country can attain only two of the following three conditions: 1) A fixed exchange rate, (2) Free international flows of capital, (3) An independent monetary policy.
-This difficulty is also known as

-A. the incompatible trinity.

-B. the Trilemma.

-C. the Tobin tax.

-D. all three can be had at the same time
+- A. happened just prior to the Mexican peso crisis. - B. turned out to be far more serious than the Mexican peso crisis in terms of the extent of contagion. - C. was limited to Asian currencies. - D. was almost over before anyone outside the pacific rim noticed. - 85.
+Generally speaking, liberalization of financial markets when combined with a weak, underdeveloped domestic financial system tends to - A. strengthen the domestic financial system in the short run. - B. create an environment susceptible to currency and financial crises. - C. raise interest rates and lead to domestic recession. - D. none of the above - 86.
+According to the "Trilemma" a country can attain only two of the following three conditions: 1) A fixed exchange rate, (2) Free international flows of capital, (3) An independent monetary policy.
+This difficulty is also known as - A. the incompatible trinity. - B. the Trilemma. - C. the Tobin tax. - D. all three can be had at the same time.

-87. Another name for the incompatible trinity is the
+- 87. Another name for the incompatible trinity is the

-A. Tobin Tax.
+- A. Tobin Tax.

-B. Triffin Paradox.
+- B. Triffin Paradox.

-C. Trilemma.
+- C. Trilemma.

+- D. None of the above